 But A’DAM also stands for ‘Amsterdam Dance and Music,’ which reflects the business background of three of the four owners — big names behind some of the most popular music and dance festivals: Sander Groet (club Air), Duncan Stutterheim (ID&T), Hans Brouwer (MassiveMusic).4

-Matter of fact, the building is destined to turn into Amsterdam’s most unique creative- and entertainment hub.5
+Matter of fact, the building is Amsterdam’s most unique creative- and entertainment hub.
+5

 Aside from the observation deck, the A’DAM Toren features